Looking for how to find hope for your retail business? You’ve come to the right place.

 I struggled after I had quit my job at a retailer which I helped build from a handful of stores to the largest in the US.
 I left the company after 14 years after I told one of the owners in a meeting that people were our most important asset and he said I was wrong.

 I took some time off but floundered on what I wanted to do next.
 I had a very real fear that the only place for me was at another job in retail.
 I had felt hopeful when I walked out the door, but now my future felt daunting.

 The story Tony Robbins shared

 Lucky for me Tony Robbins was holding a live event at the Universal Amphitheater in Los Angeles.
-He relayed the story of a company who had struggled and struggled as their sales went down and down.
+He relayed the story of a company that had struggled and struggled as their sales went down and down.
 The marketing guys had tried everything to boost sales of dried grapes but to no avail.
-In the 70’s, they had settled on the tagline the natural snack but soon every other product said the same thing.
+In the ’70s, they had settled on the tagline the natural snack but soon every other product said the same thing.
 All seemed lost.

 That’s when one guy brought hope to the meeting.
 Seth Werner said, “We have tried everything but dancing raisins singing I Heard It Through the Grapevine."
 The idea was a hit and provided millions in additional revenue and overcame people’s bad attitudes about raisins.
-At that point he invited all four of the original cartoon characters on stage while the song played.
+At that point, he invited all four of the original cartoon characters on stage while the song played.
 Sales soared.
 Records were broken.
 And the characters made their own albums.

 As an entrepreneur struggling to overcome my own fears of starting my business, their story gave me hope.
 Tony continued to talk about the power of goals and hope and added, “You better come up with a brand no one can do better.”
 When I got home, I filed the trademark for The Retail Doctor and the rest as they say is history.